sonix-network/sonix-network/content/faq.md

 Want to help?
 Have a lookt at our [donation](/donate/) page to see what kind of equipment we need to make the site better.

+### Can I use your metrics for my own monitoring?

+Absolutely!
+We expose a Prometheus-compatible API at `https://metric.sonix.network/api/v1/`.

+Let us know if you end up using it, we would love to learn if people find it useful.